-- 44.(1) Any person who makes any false statement in any application or affidavit made in terms of this Act, knowing such statement to be false or not believing it to be true commits an offence and is liable to a fine not exceeding two hundred thousand shillings or to imprisonment for a period not exceeding three years or to both. - (2) Where any offence, other than one referred to in this Act, is committed by a respondent upon an applicant during or in furtherance of the commission of any act of domestic violence, the court convicting the respondent thereof shall regard to such circumstances as aggravating the offence committed, when assessing the sentence to be imposed.

-(3) For the avoidance of doubt, a prosecution under this Act or any other law shall not prevent the applicant from seeking protection or redress in terms of this Act.
+- 43. (1) Any person who makes any false statement in any application or affidavit made under this Act, knowing such statement to be false or not believing it to be true commits an offence and is on conviction liable to a fine not exceeding two hundred thousand shillings or to imprisonment for a term not exceeding three years or to both. - (2) Where any offence, other than one referred to in this Act, is committed by a respondent upon an applicant during or in furtherance of the commission of any act of domestic violence, the court convicting the respondent thereof shall regard to such circumstances as aggravating the offence committed, when assessing the sentence to be imposed. - (3) For the avoidance of doubt, a prosecution under this Act or any other law shall not prevent the applicant from seeking protection or redress under this Act.

 Suspension of preexisting orders under other written laws.

-45. Where an order is issued in terms of this Act, and while such order remains in force, all other inconsistent subsisting orders and proceedings, other than criminal proceedings commenced under any written law, shall be suspended, so far as practicable, in accordance with the provisions of this Act.
+44. Where an order is issued under this Act, and while such order remains in force, all other inconsistent subsisting orders and proceedings, other than criminal proceedings commenced under any written law, shall be suspended, so far as practicable, in accordance with the provisions of this Act.